gsoft-inc/wl-squide/docs/guides/federated-tabs.md

 export const register: ModuleRegisterFunction<FireflyRuntime> = runtime => {
     runtime.registerRoute({
-        // Register the layout as a nested layout under the "/federated-tabs" URL segment.
+        // Register the layout as a nested layout under the "/federated-tabs" URL path.
         path: "/federated-tabs",
         element: <FederatedTabsLayout />
     });

     runtime.registerNavigationItem({
+        $key: "federated-tabs",
         $label: "Federated tabs",
         to: "/federated-tabs"
     });
 }
 ```

-With this nested layout in place, thanks to the React Router [Outlet](https://reactrouter.com/en/main/components/outlet) component, the content of the tabs can now reside in **distinct pages** (registered by different modules) while still delivering a **cohesive user experience**.
+With this nested layout in place, thanks to the React Router [Outlet](https://reactrouter.com/en/main/components/outlet) component, the content of the tabs can now reside in **distinct routes** (registered by different modules) while still delivering a **cohesive user experience**.
 Whenever a user navigates between the tabs, the URL will be updated, and the tab content will change, but the shared portion of the layout will remain consistent.

 As a bonus, each individual tab will have its own dedicated URL! :partying_face: